microsoft/TypeScript-Handbook/quick-start/react-webpack.md

 mkdir dist
 ```

-Now we'll turn this folder into create an npm package.
+Now we'll turn this folder into an npm package.

 ```shell
 npm init
 ```

 You'll be given a series of prompts.
+You can use the defaults except for your entry point.
 For your entry point, use `./lib/bundle.js`.
 You can always go back and change these in the `package.json` file that's been generated for you.